Physiccode/calculator/README.md

 # About
-A calculator made with the Rust programming language,it supports finding roots of third and second degree equations,complex or real.It also supports many other calculations,feel free to explore it's functionalities.
+A CLI calculator made with the Rust programming language,it supports finding roots of third and second degree equations,complex or real.It also supports many other calculations,feel free to explore it's functionalities.

 ## How to Install & run?
 ```bash